collectiveaccess/ProvidenceDocs/_source/providence/user/administration/control.rst

 User Access Control
 ===================

+There are many ways to grant and restrict access in CollectiveAccess using settings that can be enabled in the installation profile, including:

 * `Intrinsic Access Bundle`_
 * `Metadata-level Access Control`_
 * `Type-level Access Control`_
 * `Source-level Access Control`_
 * `Item-level Access Control`_

-There are many ways to grant and restrict access in CollectiveAccess using settings that can be enabled in the installation profile, including:

-* Intrinsic Access Bundle
-* Metadata-level Access Control
-* Type-level Access Control
-* Source-level Access Control
-* Item-level Access Control

 Enabling these controls and customizing the controls settings will affect which records can be viewed, what information within records can be viewed, and by whom, in a given system.